The State Of Functional Medicine 2020: Insights From Ashlee Seek

 What has your experience been with genetic testing?

-AS: I think we are just scratching the surface on genetic testing.
+AS: I think we are just scratching the surface on genetic testing or llifestyle genetic testing.
 While I do some basic testing, I focus more on lifestyle intervention so genes aren’t activated.
 My favorite quote is “genetics load the gun, lifestyle pulls the trigger.”

 How do you see the practice of functional medicine evolving in the years ahead?